12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 QUICK Tips for a Standout About Page:

-• If you’re a one-person business, use first-person copy on your About page.
-Use third-person language only in your bio.
-This can live on your About page, too, usually at the bottom.
+• If you’re a one-person business, use first-person copy on your About Page.
+Use third-person language only in your professional bio.
+This can live on your About Page, too, usually at the bottom.
+Alternatively, your third-person bio can live on a media or speaking page.

-• Gather your credentials and relevant information at the bottom, often in a bulleted list
+• Gather your credentials and relevant information at the bottom, often in a bulleted list.
+ONLY list your credentials if this is standard for your industry.

-• If you trained with a specific training institute — you can often leave this out unless your clients specifically seek someone out who trained where you trained.
+• If you trained with a specific training institute, you can often leave this out unless your clients specifically seek someone who trained where you trained.
+Otherwise, naming some random other business that offered you a certificate is completely irrelevant.
+Your prospect only wants to know that you can solve their problem.

-• If a mentor or book changed your life, leave their name out of your About Page — save these kinds of details for blog posts and social media
+• If a mentor or book changed your life, leave these names off your About Page and save these kinds of details for blog posts and social media posts.

-Remember, overthinking your about page — or any part of your website isn’t doing you any favors.
-Get your About Page to “good enough” and know you’ll tweak it as you take action, work with clients, and get feedback.
+Remember, overthinking your About Page — or any part of your website isn’t doing you any favors.
+Get your About Page to “good enough” (aim for 80%) and know you’ll tweak it as you take action, work with clients, and get feedback.

 Tired of overthinking your website copy?

-There are a few ways you can work with me to get help writing perhaps the most challenging page of your website — in small groups or workshops.
+There are a few ways you can work with me to get help writing perhaps your website's most challenging page: in small groups or workshops.

 Jacqueline Fisch